nikhil27gargeya/nikhil27gargeya.github.io/dsalc.md

 Hashmap: unordered collection of key value pairs.
 Known as dictionary in python or swift.
 Hashtable: similar to hashmap in the sense that it is an unordered collection of key value pairs but different than hashmap because no null keys or null values and is thread safe
 Hashset: unordered collection of unique elements (more specific version of a set)

+Stacks and Queues: Container: a data structure that permits storage and retrieval of data items independent of content

+Stacks: Retrieval is LIFO Advantage: simple to implement, best to use when retrieval order doesn't matter at all, like processing batch jobs LIFO examples: subway, food in a refrigerator Queue: Retrieval is FIFO Dictionary: Access to data items by content

 Divide and Conquer: